EndeavourOS-Community-Editions/xfcei3/README.md

 # xfcei3

+##this is testing in early state and currently not working at all!

 This is the very basic of config files using as much of the Endeavour i3 keybindings as possible for similarity.

 **XFCE4-i3 EndeavourOS Community Edition**